-The Liberty CCR is designed as a complete fault-tolerant rebreather.
+The Liberty CCR is designed as a complete fault-tolerant closed-circuit rebreather.
 No single malfunction in the electronic system could cause a breakdown of the whole apparatus.

 Edoardo has reached a depth of 45 meters with the Liberty Light thus far; though he says depth doesn’t seem to be a factor of comfort with this new unit.
 Edoardo was positively surprised by the friendly setup of the rig; and that, along with its lighter weight, makes it a win-win product in his opinion.
 Also, despite the simple configuration and lighter weight of the unit, it’s just as comfortable as diving with the original CCR Liberty.
 He also found it unique that the sidemount bungees allow divers to set their bailout in a sidemount position or standard configuration.